 Whole wheat bread is a healthier choice than white bread because it has more fiber and nutrients.
 White bread is made from refined wheat flour, which has had the bran and germ removed.
 This makes white bread less nutritious and can cause blood sugar levels to spike.

-If you are looking for a healthy and nutritious bread option, I recommend choosing 100% whole wheat bread.
+If you are looking for a healthy and nutritious bread option, I recommend choosing 100% whole wheat bread, this multigrain bread or whole wheat sourdough bread.
 It is a good source of fiber, vitamins, and minerals, and it can help to improve your overall health.

 Flavor Variations & Add-Ins